About Project

 Dr. Mack has a particular interest in institutional cemeteries and the diverse populations represented within their grounds.
 Past research projects include the Volusia County Poor Farm Graveyard in Florida and the Johnson County Poor Farm and Asylum Cemetery in Iowa.

-Gabby Lofland, Field Technician
+Gabby Lofland, Crew Chief

 Gabrielle Lofland is originally from Delaware, but spent most of her childhood in Albania and the surrounding Balkan countries immersed in their rich history and burgeoning archaeology which sparked her own interest in the discipline.
 Upon returning to the US, she earned a BA in English literature and then later a BA in anthropology at UWF in Pensacola, FL with a focus in forensics and archaeology.
 She has spent the last year working as a CRM field tech, primarily in the southeast, gaining experience in various excavation methods.
 Now, she is honored to partner with UMMC and bring her academic interests and experience as a field technician to the Asylum Hill Project.